Glenn Tipton: Career

-Rob Halford left Judas Priest in 1992 and the band then separated.
+Rob Halford left Judas Priest in 1992 and the band went on hiatus.
 During their split, Tipton wrote material for a solo project he formed in the mid-1990s.
-His first solo effort was the album Baptizm of Fire, which was released in 1997, followed by Edge of the World in 2006.
+His first solo effort was the album Baptizm of Fire, which was released in 1997, followed by Edge of the World in 2006, which was a project from the sessions for Baptizm of Fire released under the name Tipton, Entwistle and Powell in tribute to John Entwistle and Cozy Powell who contributed to the initial sessions.
 In 1996, Judas Priest reformed with new vocalist Tim "Ripper" Owens.
 This new version of the band recorded the albums Jugulator in 1997 and Demolition in 2001.
 Both of these albums experimented with new sounds that distinguished them from the records with Halford.
 In 2003, Judas Priest reunited with Rob Halford and toured in celebration of his return in 2004.
 The band released Angel of Retribution in 2005 and Nostradamus in 2008.
 In 2010, Judas Priest announced their Epitaph World Tour, which was to be the last major world tour, which was also their first tour without original guitarist K. K. Downing, and the first to feature his replacement, Richie Faulkner.
 The band later retracted this announcement, and released their seventeenth album Redeemer of Souls in July 2014, as well as supporting the album with a world tour.

 On 12 February 2018, Tipton announced that he would step down from touring when he revealed that he had been diagnosed with Parkinson's disease.
 He stated that he was still a member of the band despite his diagnosis and would not rule out future on-stage appearances.
 Producer and guitarist Andy Sneap replaced him on tour.
 On 9 March 2018, the eighteenth album Firepower was released.
 At the 20 March 2018 show in Newark, New Jersey, Tipton joined the band on stage to perform "Metal Gods", "Breaking the Law" and "Living After Midnight", then "Victim of Changes" and "No Surrender" on later dates.
 Prior to the band's performance, he expressed uncertainty regarding his future role in Judas Priest, "It's an unanswerable question, really.
 It's in the lap of the metal gods."
 After performing on stage with the band, he described it as "emotional", and being overwhelmed with support from the band members and from fans worldwide, "You don’t like to see a grown man cry, but we did."
 Tipton did not make any more appearances on the remaining dates of the band's world tour due to his illness, as explained by bassist Ian Hill.